Touchbridge/Touchbridge/INSTALL.md

 # Install instructions for Raspberry Pi

+*NOTE: the following steps assume you are installing on a Pi 2 running the Jessy distro and that a recent version of Node-RED is already installed.*

 There are four steps to installing Touchbridge and its node-red support on a Raspberry Pi:

 1. Get Touchbridge
 2. Install dependencies (the extra libraries we need to build Touchbridge)
-3. Build and install touchbridge
+3. Build and install Touchbridge
 4. Setting up the pi to start the Touchbridge server on boot-up

 ## 1. Getting Touchbridge